userwastoolong/userwastoolong/README.md

 not entierly sure how github works...
 </p>
 <p align=center>
-🟢/LF chat/rp -> interact pls!! ill reply immediately probably  🌙 -> offtab/working on something else, w2i but it might take me a while to see it  ⛔️ -> busy with something else, probably afk in-game, most likely won't reply or im w my bf and i dont want to be disturbed
+🟢/LF chat/rp -> interact pls!! ill reply immediately probably  🌙 -> offtab/working on something else, w2i but it might take me a while to see it  ⛔️ -> busy with something else, probably afk in-game, most likely won't reply
 </p>
 <p align=center>
 pls interact!! i like meeting new people, im just a little too anxious (and socially awkward) to really walk up to anyone, i promise im pretty talkative once you get to know me (and im really cool trust)